codemanas/cm-blocks-docs/docs/slider.md

 Enabling this options automatically play the slider.
 You don't have to navigate between slides using navigation button or by sliding.

 #### Show Buttons
-It allows you to show navigation button.
+It allows you to show next and prev navigation button.

 #### Enable Pagination
 ![CM  Block Banner](img/Slider/slider-pagination.jpg)